(Disclosure: Some of the links below may be affiliate links)

 - A worrying amount of accounts are deactivated

-Overall, I quite like TransferWise offer.
+Overall, I quite like Wise.
 They have an excellent reputation and allow you to transfer money in other currencies at excellent prices.
-Using it abroad with their card is also great to pay without paying too much in fees.
+Paying abroad with their card is also a great way to avoid high fees.

 If you have to transfer money in different currencies regularly, Wise is the best account to do that.
-When we compare it with Swiss bank accounts, the difference is huge!
+When we compare it with Swiss bank accounts, the difference is enormous!

-For spending abroad, there are actually better alternatives.
+For spending abroad, there are other awesome alternatives.
 For instance, Neon will give you free payments abroad.
 But it will still beat your bank credit card by a long shot.

 If you are wondering how this compares with Revolut, I have compared Wise vs Revolut.